Integrity and

 can possibly arise as a feeling or thought in your mind.

-natural and wholesome ideas, wishes and concerns that you already value.
+wholesome ideas, wishes and concerns that you already value.

 It's not beneficial to follow or deplore your negative feelings or